mwerner640/hackBU_intro_to_python_2019/Boolean_Logic.md

 # Boolean Logic
-As you saw in part 3d your python code can respond to conditions.
+As you saw in Functions your python code can respond to conditions.
 An easy way to do this is with if/else blocks.

 ```